Tuition & Financial Aid

-For an overview of financial aid sources, costs associated with law school, and an example of what a financial aid package looks like, view our financial aid information sheet for the upcoming academic year.
-Also, you can read our Financing Your Education guide for a detailed overview of financial and scholarships at Lewis & Clark.
+For an overview of financial aid sources, costs associated with law school, and a sample financial aid package, view our Financial Aid Information Sheet.
+Refer to our Financing Your Education guide for more details about financial aid and scholarships at Lewis & Clark.